 Built-in Groups

-nono ships with 22 built-in groups:
+nono ships with 32 built-in groups:

 Deny groups (block sensitive content):

-deny_keychains_macos - macOS Keychain databases
+deny_keychains_macos - macOS Keychain databases, 1Password, password-store

-deny_shell_history - Shell history files
+deny_shell_history - Shell history files (.bash_history, .zsh_history, .python_history)

 System path groups (grant necessary system access):